>Registration link at bottom of page.

 Olive “Lolly” Durant received her M.A. degree in Studio Art/Education from New York University and B.A. degree in Studio Art/Education from Converse College for Women in Spartanburg, SC.
 In addition, she completed Post Graduate Studies in Ceramics and Art Education at University of Tennessee, Knoxville and Chattanooga.
 Since 1988, Lolly has served as a leader in arts organizations and associations in southeast Tennessee and our region.
 She has presented in numerous exhibitions and has been instructing all ages in ceramics and arts education since 1993.
 Lolly, in addition to being a potter and pottery instructor, serves as Arts Education adjunct professor at Lee University.
 She holds a Tennessee Certification Professional License in Visual Arts K-12.
 Lolly’s academic role as an arts advocate, art educator, and a mentor is to train teachers to be rooted in building community.
 Lolly views the arts as a fundamental means to restore and encourage confidence which leads to motivation and effort, which in turn results in higher achievement.
 She uses the arts as a communication vehicle to transfer information.
 She see the arts as an important part of culture that justifies inherent values for freedom of expression and that serves as a tool to help unleash binding barriers and open entry points into academic subjects such as earth science, writing, research, and mathematics.

 Registration Fee: $50.
-Includes a one-year membership to the studio with access to our studio space and ceramics supplies, equipment, 20+ glazes, numerous underglazes, and kiln firings.
+This minimal fee helps cover workshop materials AND Includes a one-year membership* to the studio with access to our studio space and ceramics supplies, equipment, 20+ glazes, numerous underglazes, and kiln firings.
 Members are each provided with one half shelf for personal storage and receive a 20% discount on classes.
-Additional studio session fees are waived for K-12 teachers when working on or firing student work.
+Additional studio session fees are waived for K-12 teachers when working on or firing student work (within range).
 You can read more about our membership benefits and policies HERE.

 **All participants should bring their lunch.
 A lunch break will be provided, but all are encouraged to remain in the studio to continue conversations get to know each other.
 Coffee, hot tea, and water will be available in the studio.